Time Is An Illusion

 If you were to get up and run around the room, your watch would tick off less time than it would if you were just sitting still.

-So – your soul is made up of light energy.
+So your soul, your higher self, whatever you want to label it, is made up of light energy.
 Light, of course, is moving at the speed of light… because that’s what light does.
 That’s why, according to spirit, they experience timelessness.

-For additional information, check out this full length documentary, The Illusion of Time:
+For additional information, check out this full length documentary, The Illusion of Time, staring my physics nerd crush, Brian Greene.